Van from United States

 • Failure to develop friendly, trusting relationships with the Chinese

-• Failure to understand what the Chinese really want from an agreement
+• Failure to understand what Chinese negotiators really want from an agreement

 • The Chinese team has not developed a coherent set of demands because they have conflicts within their own team